-The Chinese bond market is now one of the largest in the world (only second to the US), with an estimated US$12 trillion as at June 2018.16 The China Interbank Bond Market (CIBM) was established on 6 June 1997.
+The Chinese bond market is now one of the largest in the world (only second to the US), with an estimated US$742.626 billion as at 31 December 2021.22 The China Interbank Bond Market (CIBM) was established on 6 June 1997.
 It is the market for securities trading and repurchasing for institutional investors (including commercial banks, rural credit unions, insurance companies and securities companies).
 The CIBM comprises the China Foreign Exchange Trading Center, the National Interbank Funding Center and the Central National Debt Registration and Settlement Company.
 The PBOC is the supervisory body of the CIBM.

 Six major kinds of bonds are available in the CIBM:

 - treasury bonds issued by China's Ministry of Finance;

 - policy bank bonds issued by policy banks;